cycloidio/ansible-cycloid-onprem/extra/charts/cycloid/CONTRIBUTING.md

 `--relative` is used to push https:// url instead of s3:// in the index If s3:// url have been pushed, please reindex it:
 `helm s3 reindex cycloid-onprem --relative`

-If not already done, create a PR from the `helm-version_xxx` branch in order to merge the `CHANGELOG.md` update

 ### Update the external local charts (if Chart.yaml updated)